Updated: April 2022

 - Amazon shopping.
 Through voice commands, you can search and purchase in the Amazon store (“Alexa, I want to buy some headphones”) and add products (“Alexa, add the number 1 to my basket”) and manage the basket (“Alexa, how goes my basket").

-- Non-Alcoholic Beverages.
+- Others.
 There are countless questions that can be asked of Alexa, from asking for curiosities such as “Alexa, tell me something curious” to searching for recipes (“Alexa, how do you make a stew?”).

 Most of the commands that have been mentioned are those that we consider essential, although surely we have left out some that could be very interesting.
 Fortunately, due to the popularity of Alexa, it is very easy to find additional command information instantly on the internet.